aiadam36/EntropyGuard/README.md

 | 36 – 59        | Reasonable  |
 | 60 – 127       | Strong      |
 | ≥ 128          | Very Strong |

+> Strength is now visualized in the UI using a dynamic strength bar for faster feedback.

 ---